halildgn/automating-slr/README.md

 pip3 install -r requirements.txt && playwright install --with-deps chromium && python3 py2app-macos-setup.py py2app
 ```

 6. The generated binary should now be placed in the `automating-slr/src-python/dist`.
-You can now use this binary to launch the application without having to perform any additional steps(You can also distribute it to other machines with same OS&processor family but please see the warnings section below).
+You can now use this binary to launch the application without having to perform any additional steps.

 # Configuration